Ashford, Surrey: Sport

-Active sports clubs in Ashford competitive at many levels are: Ashford Town F.C., Ashford Casuals F.C. and Ashford Cricket Club.
-Clubs exist for hockey, tennis, table Tennis, aikido, karate, golf and bowls, with leading clubs in acrobatic gymnastics and sailing which offer professional coaching from Olympic-level coaches.
+Sports clubs in Ashford include Ashford Town F.C., Ashford Casuals F.C. and Ashford Cricket Club.
+Clubs exist for hockey, tennis, table tennis, aikido, karate, golf, bowls, acrobatic gymnastics and sailing.

-Ashford Manor Golf Club is described above, a golf course that has 18 holes; one other is in the borough, Sunbury Golf Course in Charlton.
+Ashford Manor Golf Club has 18 holes; one other is in the borough, Sunbury Golf Course in Charlton.
 In 1921, the golf course was the site of the murder of British spy Vincent Fovargue by the IRA.

-Spelthorne Atoms (previously known as Ashford Atoms) are one of the best youth basketball teams in the country having been to the national finals on a number of occasions.
+Spelthorne Atoms (previously known as Ashford Atoms) are a youth basketball team.

-Spelthorne Gymnastics club is one of the World's premier clubs for acrobatic gymnastics, having won eight World championship gold medals.